devtrends-org/configuration-extensions/README.md

 Your classes or records must have a public constructor which sets all properties that you wish to automatically populate.

-If you have any option configuration values, be sure to use nullable types.
+If you have any optional configuration values, be sure to use nullable types.